Strawberry Hill House: Purchase and planning

 In May 1747, Horace Walpole took a lease on a small 17th-century house that was "little more than a cottage", with 5 acre of land from a Mrs. Chenevix.
-Horace was under familial and political pressure to establish a country seat, especially a family castle, which was a fashionable practice during the period.
-The following year he purchased the house which the original owner, a coachman, had named "Chopped Straw Hall".
-This was intolerable to Walpole, "his residence ought, he thought, to possess some distinctive appellation; of a very different character..."
+The following year he purchased the house, which the original owner, a coachman, had named "Chopped Straw Hall".
+This was intolerable to Walpole; "his residence ought, he thought, to possess some distinctive appellation; of a very different character ..."
 Finding an old lease that described his land as "Strawberry Hill Shot", Walpole adopted this new name for his soon to be "elegant villa".
+Walpole was under familial and political pressure to establish a country seat, especially a family castle, which was a fashionable practice during the period.

 In stages, Walpole rebuilt the house to his own specifications, giving it a Gothic style and expanding the property to 46 acre over the years.
 As Rosemary Hill notes, "Strawberry Hill was the first house without any existing medieval fabric to be [re]built from scratch in the Gothic style and the first to be based on actual historic examples, rather than an extrapolation of the Gothic vocabulary first developed by William Kent.
 As such it has a claim to be the starting point of the Gothic Revival."

-Walpole and two friends, including the connoisseur and amateur architect, John Chute (1701–1776), and draughtsman and designer, Richard Bentley (1708–1782), called themselves a "Committee of Taste" or "Strawberry Committee" which would modify the architecture of the building.
+Walpole and two friends, the connoisseur and amateur architect John Chute (1701–1776), and draughtsman and designer Richard Bentley (1708–1782), called themselves a "Committee of Taste" or "Strawberry Committee" formed to modify the architecture of the building.
 Bentley left the group abruptly after an argument in 1761.
 Chute had an "eclectic but rather dry style" and was in charge of designing most of the exterior of the house and some of the interior.
 To Walpole, he was an "oracle of taste".
 Walpole often disagreed with Bentley on some of his wayward schemes, but admired his talent for illustration.

 Construction

-William Robinson of the Royal Office of Works contributed professional experience in overseeing construction.
-They looked at many examples of architecture in England and in other countries, adapting such works as the chapel at Westminster Abbey built by Henry VII for inspiration for the fan vaulting of the gallery, without any pretence at scholarship.
-Chimney-pieces were improvised from engravings of tombs at Westminster and Canterbury and Gothic stone fretwork blind details were reproduced by painted wallpapers, while in the Round Tower added in 1771, the chimney-piece was based on the tomb of Edward the Confessor "improved by Mr. Adam".

-He incorporated many of the exterior details of cathedrals into the interior of the house.
-Externally there seemed to be two predominant styles 'mixed'; a style based on castles with turrets and battlements, and a style based on Gothic cathedrals with arched windows and stained glass.